catamphetamine/react-pages/README.md

 }
 ```

-The `meta` function behaves like a React "hook": `<meta/>` tags will be updated if the values returned from `useSelector()` function calls do change.
+`meta` function behaves like a React "hook": `<meta/>` tags will be updated if the values returned from `useSelector()` function calls do change.

 <!-- There might also be "hacky" edge-cases when the application chooses to patch the `meta()` function of a component in real time for whatever reason.
 In those cases, a manual re-calculation and re-applying of the `meta()` is required after the patching.
 To do that, use the `refreshMeta()` function that is returned from the exported `useRefreshMeta()` hook. -->

-In some advanced cases, the `meta()` function might need to access some state that is local to the page component and is not stored in global Redux state.
+In some advanced cases, `meta()` function might need to access some state that is local to the page component and is not stored in global Redux state.
 That could be done by setting `metaComponentProperty` property of a page component to `true` and then rendering the `<Meta/>` component manually inside the page component, where any properties passed to the `<Meta/>` component will be available in the `props` of the `meta()` function.

 ```js
 function Page({ Meta }) {